-Submit 8 leaves on top of a slightly damp (not wet)

-white paper towel, inside bag.
+Submit 8 leaves on top of a slightly damp (not wet) white paper towel, inside of a zip-lock type plastic bag.

-For Bok Choy, Rainbow and Swiss Chard only, sub- 1/2 inch and trim tops to 2 c) Eggplant, other.
-Must mit 8 entire stalks with attached leaves; no bag necessary.
+For Bok Choy, Rainbow and Swiss Chard only, sub- b) Onion, round, white mit 8 entire stalks with attached leaves; no bag necessary.